MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-overview.md

 MSIX Packaging tool can also be downloaded for offline use in the enterprise from Microsoft Store for Business [web portal](https://businessstore.microsoft.com/).
 You can learn more about offline distribution [here](https://docs.microsoft.com/en-us/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app).

-## Latest public version - 1.2019.701.0
+## Latest public version - 1.2019.1018.0

 ### New features:

-- Ability to restart during conversion
-- Allow specifying a default certificate for signing
-- Allow specifying exit codes for restarts
+- Device Guard signing is now available.
+This signing option requires an active Microsoft Azure Active Directory account configured for the Microsoft Store for Business.
+For more information, see [this article](https://docs.microsoft.com/windows/msix/package/signing-package-device-guard-signing).
+- The **Package editor** now supports the ability to select multiple items on which to perform an action.
+- Right-click to edit an MSIX package is now supported.
+- Ux improvements for the packaging workflow.

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).